MystenLabs/seal/crates/dkg-cli/README.md

 4. Wait for the coordinator to announce phase 2.

 a.
-For continuing members, run the CLI below to initialize the local state, create your message and upload it to offchain storage.
+For continuing members, run the CLI below to initialize the local state, create your message and upload it to the offchain storage.
 Must provide `--old-share` arg.

 ```bash
 cargo run --bin dkg-cli init --my-address $MY_ADDRESS --old-share $DKG_OLD_SHARE --committee-id $COMMITTEE_ID --network $NETWORK